Stability for random measures, point processes and discrete semigroups: Discrete stability for point processes

-Finally, \eqref{eq:limsig} is the standard condition for $a_n S_n$ to have a limit which is valid in much more general setting than for random measures, see~\cite[Th.4.3]{dav:mol:zuy08} and \cite{ara:gin}.
-The Gamma-term stems from the normalisation of the spectral measure adopted in Section~\ref{sec:strictly-stable-rand}. \end{proof}
+Finally, \eqref{eq:limsig} is the standard condition for $a_n S_n$ to have a limit that is valid in a~much more general setting than for random measures; see \cite{davmolzuy08}, Theorem 4.3, and \cite{aragin}.
+The gamma factor stems from the particular normalisation of the spectral measure adopted in Sec\-tion~\ref{sec:strictly-stable-rand}. \end{pf}

-If $X$ consists of one point, then we recover the result of \cite{chr:sch98} concerning a relationship between discrete stable random variables and conventional stable laws.
-If a point process $\Psi$ has a finite intensity measure, then the strong law of large numbers implies that the limit of $n^{-1}S_n$ is deterministic, so that the limiting $\das$ process is, in fact, Poisson.
+If a point process $\Psi$ has a finite intensity measure, then the strong law of large numbers applied to its values on any relatively compact set implies that the limit of $n^{-1}S_n$ is a~ deterministic measure, so that the limiting $\das$ process is, in fact, Poisson.
 Therefore a $\das$ limit with $\alpha\in(0,1)$ is only possible for a point process $\Psi$ with infinite intensity.
+If $X$ consists of one point, then we recover the result of \cite{chrsch98} concerning a relationship between discrete stable random variables and conventional stable laws.

 \begin{remark} Note that not all point processes can give a non-trivial limit in the above schemes.
-Consider, for instance, a point process $\Psi$ defined on $X=\{1,2,\dots\}$ with the point multiplicities $\Psi(i)$ being independent discrete stable with characteristic exponents $\alpha_i=1/2+1/(2i)$, $i=1,2,\dots$.
-Then $n^{-1/\alpha}\circ S_n$ for $\alpha\leq 1/2$ gives null-process as the limit, while for larger $\alpha$ the limiting process is infinite on all sufficiently large $i$. \end{remark}
+Consider, for instance, a point process $\Psi$ defined on $X=\{1,2,\dots\}$ with the point multiplicities $\Psi(i)$ being independent discrete stable random variables with characteristic exponents $\alpha_i=1/2+1/(2i)$, $i=1,2,\dots.$ Then $n^{-1/\alpha}\circ S_n$ for $\alpha\leq1/2$ gives null process as the limit, while for larger $\alpha$ the limiting process is infinite on all sufficiently large $i$. \end{remark}